 - Application.
-The USTA Suspension Point System applies to sanctioned tournaments, except that it does not apply to a Net Generation Program that uses Red Ball Tennis or to a Net Generation Program that uses Orange.
-Green, or Yellow Ball Tennis unless authorized by the sanctioning Sectional Association.
-It applies to conduct by a player and persons associated with a player: - During all matches (main draw, compass draw, consolation, qualifying, and doubles): - During tournament activities: - At tournament facilities; - All forms of communication, including online medium and otherwise; - At facilities, such as hotels, dormitories, and homes where players stay.
+The USTA Suspension Point System applies to sanctioned tournaments, except that it does not apply to a Net Generation Program that uses Red Ball Tennis or to a Net Generation Program that uses Orange, Green, or Yellow Ball Tennis unless authorized by the sanctioning Sectional Association.
+It applies to conduct by a player and persons associated with a player: - During all matches (main draw, compass draw, consolation, qualifying, and doubles); - During tournament activities; - At tournament facilities; - All forms of communication, including online medium and otherwise; and - At facilities, such as hotels, dormitories, and homes where players stay.
 Additionally each suspension point assessed at ITF tournaments becomes one suspension point under the USTA Suspension Point System. - Suspension points.
-After consultation with the Sectional Associations and the applicable USTA departments, the applicable committee shall determine the violations that will result in suspension points and the number of suspension points for each violation, and annually shall publish the violations and suspension points in Table 17. - Reporting misconduct.
-Persons who observe misconduct on or off the court 3. should report it to the Referee. - Suspension Point administrator.
-The applicable USTA department shall 4. administer the USTA Suspension Point System. - Assessing and reporting suspension points.
-Only the Referee, designee of a Sectional Association that sanctions the tournament, or the applicable Suspension Point administrator may assess suspension points.
-Points shall be assessed pursuant to Table 17.
-The Referee or the Referee's designee shall report points assessed within three days after the end of the tournament.
-Failure to report shall not invalidate any penalties imposed or suspension points assessed.
+After consultation with the Sectional Associations and the applicable USTA departments, the applicable committee shall determine the violations that will result in suspension points and the number of suspension points for each violation, and annually shall publish the violations and suspension points in Table 17. - 3.
+National Suspension Point administrator.
+The applicable USTA department shall administer the USTA Suspension Point System. - 4.
+Sectional Association and District Association designee.
+In tournaments sanctioned by a Sectional Association, the Sectional Association may designate a person or persons authorized to assess suspension points for misconduct associated with tournaments sanctioned by the Sectional Association and its District Associations.
+The Sectional Association may permit any or all of its District Associations to designate a person or persons authorized to assess suspension or persons authorized to assess suspension points for misconduct associated with tournaments sanctioned by the District Association. - 5.
+Sectional and District Grievance Committees.
+A Sectional Association may authorize its Sectional Grievance Committee to assess suspension points for misconduct associated with tournaments sanctioned by the Sectional Association.
+The Sectional Association may permit any or all of its District Associations' Grievance Committees to assess suspension points for misconduct associated with tournaments sanctioned by its District Associations.